calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Likelihood**: High
 **Description**: Incorrect implementation of business rules can lead to unexpected behavior and economic vulnerabilities.

+**Context**: Logic errors vary widely in nature and can be difficult to identify through automated analysis.
+The bZx flash loan attacks ($1M) exploited logical flaws in their price calculation mechanism.
+Business logic errors typically relate to the core functionality of a protocol rather than security primitives, making them particularly challenging to detect without thorough testing and auditing.

 **Vulnerable Code**:
 ```solidity
 // ❌ Bad: Logic error in condition